 3. Look for the moments to connect.
 I strive to create a session atmosphere that is very relaxing.
 If your husband or child is involved in the session, I want you to authentically spend time with them, while making an effort to be extra close.
 Hold hands, kiss foreheads, nuzzle together, and wrap your arms around each other.
 Look for those opportunities to be intentionally affectionate with one another.

-4. If an older child is present at the session, please do not encourage them to “Say Cheese”, or anything similar.
+4. If a child is present at the session, please do not encourage them to “Say Cheese”, or anything similar.
 Remember, we are wanting to create authentic moments of happiness, and I am more interested in photographing your connection and real emotion, than I am getting them to look at the camera.